 Grande by another shop.
 I liked Saputo’s Premium Gold, which is Saputo’s Grande competitor, but it’s been years since I’ve used it.

 Trader Joe’s low-moisture whole milk mozzarella is a great commonly available retail cheese, and I’ve had great results when I’ve used it for pizza.
 Last time I checked, it was $5 per pound, which will make professional pizza makers gasp, but it’s actually a great price for retail mozzarella.

 If your supermarket deli section has whole milk low-moisture mozzarella, that could be a good option.
 Boar’s Head isn’t my favorite cheese (and it was north of $10/pound when I last bought it), but it works well enough, and like most cheeses in the deli section of a supermarket, it’s very aged, since it needs to be readily sliceable by a deli slicer.
-In my experience, delis can get kind of confused when you try to order cheese unsliced, but they’ll generally do it if you ask nicely.
-I’ve also liked Pride of Wisconsin’s low-moisture whole milk mozzarella, which I’ve found in a deli section here.
+In my experience, delis can get kind of confused when you try to order cheese unsliced, but they’ll generally do it.
+I’ve also liked Pride of Wisconsin’s low-moisture whole milk mozzarella, which I’ve found in a Twin Cities supermarket deli counter.